anatolyg/onc_ppn/README.md

 ### Testing

 Included with this application is a way to test responsive layouts in your browser.
-When the application is running, simply point
+When the application is running, simply point your browser to `http://127.0.0.1/tester.html`.
+This view presents 4 different resolutions so you can fully vet your app's responsive capabilities.